Hike Vietnam Memorial Trail In Surprise For Sunset

 Big Horn Canyon

 If your fur baby is your adventure side-kick too, then you’ll most likely be scoping out dog-friendly hikes for your Southern Utah road trip.
-It isn’t common that you’ll come across a slot canyon suitable for dogs due to narrow passageways and crowds.
-But luckily for the both of you, the Big Horn Canyon is […]
+It isn’t common that you’ll come across a slot canyon suitable for dogs due to narrow passageways and crowds, but luckily for the both of you, the Big Horn Canyon in […]

 Best Superstition Mountain Hikes.